Some words from the SAHMRI Leadership

 Matt is a qualified Neuro-Linguistic Programming (NLP) Coach and a practitioner of the Myer Briggs Type Instrument (MBTI).
 As a trainer with the SAHMRI Wellbeing and Resilience Centre, he brings his corporate experience and his coaching and facilitation to support individuals to create their own powerful connections with the resilience skills that they can apply immediately into their lives.

-Our Tech Team: Dan Harris, Mike Burgess and Luca Gnezda (L - R)
+The Technology Team: Dan Harris, Mike Burgess and Luca Gnezda (L - R)

 The WRC Tech Platform is a globally scalable, secure, web portal which will engage deeply with the members of the public, organisations, wellbeing providers and societal groups.
 It will offer a range of online wellbeing solutions, products and services suitable to different cohorts across the life course.
 Services will include wellbeing content, training, measurement, analytics and insight, all underpinned by high quality academic research and ethics approved data collection.